 But if our circumstances were responsible for how we experience life, wouldn’t everyone with the same circumstances have the same experience?
 And wouldn’t we always have the same experience as long as our circumstance remained the same?

 In reality, neither of those is true.
 I used to blame the constant stress, anxiety, and overwhelm that I felt on having gastroparesis.
 This makes sense.
 It certainly looks like the circumstance of having gastroparesis is causing all of this mental and emotional suffering.
 But is it?

 I’ve worked with hundreds of clients with gastroparesis and I can tell you that they were not all having the same experience.
 Some were so anxious that I was jittery by the time I got off of the phone with them.
 Some were pretty darn relaxed and most fell somewhere in between.
 The difference had nothing to do with who was “sicker.”
-One of the most grounded coaching sessions I ever had was with a man who had not just gastroparesis, but also diabetes, cystic fibrosis, and chronic pain from a serious car accident.
+One of the most grounded coaching sessions I ever had was with a man who had not just gastroparesis, but also type 1 diabetes, cystic fibrosis, and chronic pain from a serious car accident.

 And if gastroparesis were the cause of our emotional suffering, wouldn’t we always be feeling that suffering for as long as we had gastroparesis?
 I don’t know about you, but even in the midst of my sickest days, I had moments of joy, happiness, relief, contentment.
 Sometimes they were super fleeting, but they were there… even though I still had gastroparesis.

 So if my circumstances weren’t causing my feelings, what was?
 My frantic thinking.